Complete guide to Ella, Sri Lanka. How to get here, where to stay, what to see and where to eat

 Ravanna Falls

-In the vicinity of Ella you will find beautiful views and tea plantations, as well as beautiful waterfalls.
-Our favourite was Ravanna Falls, located just 10 minutes from Ella.
-These waterfalls reach up to 25 meters high and are considered to be the widest waterfall in all of Sri Lanka.
+These waterfalls reach a height of 25 meters and are considered the widest waterfall in Sri Lanka.
 The waterfall is located right on the main road and there is no entrance fee.
 There are small shops nearby where you can buy souvenirs or snacks.

 Ravana Waterfalls.